-Each of the network solutions considered concentrated on increasing capacity between the northern outskirts of Perth (Pinjar or Neerabup depending on connection type and voltage) and Eneabba.
-Eneabba is the termination point of a transmission line proposed by Karara to connect their mine with the SWIN.
+Each of the network solutions considered concentrated on increasing capacity between the northern outskirts of Perth (Pinjar or Neerabup depending on connection type and voltage) and Karara.
+Karara is the termination point of a transmission line from Eneabba, proposed by Karara to connect their mine with the SWIN.
 The ability to extend the proposed reinforcement further northwards from either Eneabba or Three Springs to Geraldton to meet future needs was included in the comparison of viable options.